basiralab/NAGFS/README.md

 Paper link on ResearchGate:
 https://www.researchgate.net/publication/337092350_Joint_Functional_Brain_Network_Atlas_Estimation_and_Feature_Selection_for_Neurological_Disorder_Diagnosis_With_Application_to_Autism

+# License
+Our code is released under MIT License (see LICENSE file for details).

 # Contributing
 We always welcome contributions to help improve NAG-FS and evaluate our framework on other types of graph data.
 If you would like to contribute, please contact islemmhiri1993@gmail.com.
 Many thanks.